-Almost two weeks ago, Jagadeesh asked me if I can explain how to solve sequencing problem using Johnson’s algorithm of scheduling n-jobs on 2-machines.
+Almost two weeks ago, Jagadeesh asked me if I can explain how to solve the sequencing problem using Johnson’s algorithm of scheduling n-jobs on 2-machines.
 I tried several approaches and found that Excel Solver is still the best approach.
-However, we may need to change job sequence returned by Excel solver slightly when there are several possible sequences that can lead to an optimized result.
+However, we may need to change the job sequence returned by Excel solver slightly when there are several possible sequences that can lead to an optimized result.

 What is Johnson’s algorithm?